History of cartography: Ancient Greece

 The work divides the world into two continents, Asia and Europe.
 Hecatæus depicts the line between the Pillars of Hercules through the Bosporus, and the Don River as a boundary between the two.
 He was the first writer known to have thought that the Caspian flows into the encircling ocean—an idea that persisted long into the Hellenic period.
 He was particularly instructive about the Black Sea, adding many geographic places that already were known to Greeks through the colonization process.
 To the north of the Danube, according to Hecatæus, were the Rhipæan (gusty) Mountains, beyond which lived the Hyperboreans—peoples of the far north.
 Hecatæus depicted the origin of the Nile River at the southern encircling ocean.
-His view of the Nile seems to have been that it came from the southern encircling ocean.
 This assumption helped Hecatæus propose a solution to the mystery of the annual flooding of the Nile.
 He believed that the waves of the ocean were a primary cause of this occurrence.
-A map based on Hecataeus’s was intended to aid political decision-making.
+A map based on Hecataeus's was intended to aid political decision-making.
 According to Herodotus, that map was engraved into a bronze tablet and was carried to Sparta by Aristagoras during the revolt of the Ionian cities against Persian rule from 499 to 494 BC.

-Anaximenes of Miletus (6th century BC), who studied under Anaximander, rejected the views of his teacher regarding the shape of the earth and instead, he visualized the earth as a rectangular form supported by compressed air.
+Anaximenes of Miletus (6th century BC), who studied under Anaximander, rejected the views of his teacher regarding the shape of the Earth and instead, he visualized the Earth as a rectangular form supported by compressed air.